 4. See a Show at the Liceu

-Built in 1847, the Gran Teatre del Liceu is Barcelona’s most famous theater.
-Though it is famous for opera, other types of performances can be seen here throughout the year.
+Built in the 18th century, the Gran Teatre del Liceu is Barcelona’s most famous theater.
+Though it is famous for opera, you can also see other performances throughout the year.

-In addition to enjoying the performances, don’t forget to look up to see the beautiful facade facing Las Ramblas, in addition to the intricate details in the Foyer.
+Between enjoying the enchanting performances, don’t forget to look up.
+Outside, you have the beautiful facade facing Las Ramblas.
+While inside, you can see the intricate details in the foyer and roof.

 5. Get Lost in Barri Gotic

-Barri Gotic is Barcelona’s “old town” and its most famous district.
-In fact, it is also considered as one of the best places to stay in Barcelona due to its rich history and old town charm.
+Also known as Barcelona’s “old town” or “Gothic Quarter,” it is the city’s most famous district.
+In fact, it is also considered one of the best places to stay in Barcelona due to its rich history and old-town charm.

-Just walking its narrow, labyrinth-like alleys is an experience on itself.
+Just walking its narrow, labyrinth-like alleys is an experience in itself.
 Plus, you can hunt for a few of Gaudí’s buildings hidden in this tight quarter.

-You can find great hotels in Barcelona, both old and new areas, but I always recommend staying in the heart of the city, the Barri Gotic.
+You can find great hotels in Barcelona, in both the old and new areas.
+But I always recommend staying in the heart of the city, the Gothic Quarter.

 6. Relax in Plaça Reial

-This plaza is located slightly off the avenue, but this small deviation is well worth it.
+This plaza is slightly off the avenue, but this slight deviation is hands down one of the best things to do near La Rambla.

 Plaça Reial has a very picturesque environment, which makes it an excellent place to have a coffee and look at the Gaudí lampposts (the first public works attributed to the architect).

-If you’re there by night, make sure to watch a flamenco show in Los Tarantos or spend the night in one of its nightclubs.
+If you’re there by night, watch a flamenco show in Los Tarantos or spend the night in one of its nightclubs.

-7. Set Some Time for Coffee or Snacks
+7. Set Aside Some Time for Coffee or Snacks

-Many of the cafés along the avenue still conserve the looks and environment that made them characteristic a century ago.
-Take a break from walking by going into one of the cafés to snack some sweets along with coffee.
+Many cafés along the avenue still conserve the looks and environment that made them characteristic a century ago.
+Take a break from walking by going into one of the cafés to snack on some sweets and coffee.

 Seeing the city’s unique and iconic architecture is one of my favorite things about Barcelona.